Fantom-Factory/afIoc/readme.md

 myService := (MyService) registry.dependencyByType(MyService#)
 ```

-We can use the `serviceId` facet attribute to define a service with a different ID:
+The `serviceId` facet attribute allows you to define a service with a different ID.

 ```
 @Build { serviceId="wotever" }